-8.10.2 Configuring Scheduler Failure Notifications
+Configuring Scheduler Failure Notifications

-By default, if a scheduled report runs but causes an error, the scheduler sends an email to the schedule owner and to all JasperReports Server administrators.
+By default, if a scheduled report runs but causes an error, the scheduler sends an email to the schedule owner and to all JasperReports Server administrators in the same organization.
 This is in addition to any failure notification addresses specified on the Notifications tab of the scheduler wizard.
 To receive these scheduler failure alerts, administrators must have valid email addresses defined in their user accounts.